Serious infections

 Malignancy

 NMSCs have been reported in patients treated with JYSELECA.
-Periodic skin examination is recommended for patients who are at increased risk for skin cancer.
+Periodic skin examination is recommended for all patients, particularly those who are at increased risk for skin cancer.

 Haematological abnormalities